 You and your pet visit people to offer the healing benefit of interacting with a friendly, trained pet.
 Complete a training session and a pet temperament evaluation.
 You must be comfortable working with the elderly and/or people of all ages with disabilities.
 Our program is in more than 50 facilities in Delaware.
 There is an annual fee for this program.
 Complete the Pet Therapy Application to get started.

 Thank you for your interest in our Foster Program!
-We rely on the help of dedicated volunteers to care for pregnant dogs and cats and their babies, bottle babies (newborns), and animals with special medical or behavior changes.
+We rely on the help of dedicated volunteers to care for pregnant dogs and cats and their babies, bottle babies (newborns), and animals with special medical or behavioral challenges.
 These animals need extra love, attention, and socialization which we can offer thanks to the support of temporary foster homes!
 While animals are in foster care, we provide all medical care, supplies, and food that is needed.

 Our focus is on building a long-term relationship with our volunteers.
 Our priority for acceptance into our program will be volunteers who are willing to make a minimum commitment of 6 hours a month for 6 months.